What is it like to move to and live in Mauritius?

 That is why I particularly liked doing this interview with Julz who, like myself, has lived all over the world, and now calls this intriguing island home…

 This interview is part of the Ask an Expat series.
 In this series I interview people living all over the world but outside of their home country.
-I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving to the city, town or country the expat lives in, and information about what to see and do here.
+I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving to the place the expat lives in, and information about what to see and do here.

 Expat Life in Mauritius